-Supervision: Extern will be assigned to a supervising attorney who will direct, monitor and mentor the student throughout their time at the placement providing multiple opportunities for performance review.
-Supervisors are expected to meet weekly with the Extern.
+Supervision: Extern will be assigned to a supervising attorney, judge, or judicial law clerk who will direct, monitor and mentor the student throughout their time at the placement.
+Supervisors are expected to have individual meetings weekly with the Extern.

-Assignments: Externs will be advised on how work is assigned, be given deadlines, and receive guidance throughout the completion of the assignment.
+Workflow of Assignments: Externs will be advised on how work is assigned, be given deadlines, and receive guidance throughout the completion of the assignment.
+The student may be assigned work by multiple attorneys, but the direct supervisor should manage the student's overall workflow to make sure assignments and work load are appropriate for a legal extern.